Dementia: Financial costs

-The estimated costs of dementia in low- and middle-income countries (LMICs) are lower compared to high-income countries, with indirect costs making up the largest proportion in LMICs.
-However, these estimates are likely an underrepresentation, as there have been limited research studies on dementia costs in LMICs, particularly low-income countries.
+The financial costs of care in people with dementia are high and increase over the stages reached.
+Nursing home care, and informal care costs are among the highest cost components.
+The estimated costs of care in low- and middle-income countries are lower than those in high-income countries with 42% met by direct care costs, and 58% met by informal care.
+These estimates are likely an under-representation, as there have been limited research studies in these countries, particularly in low-income countries.